forbesmyester/esqlate/README.md

 A lot of my work history has been based at small companies companies with small teams where there is enough resource to build a impressive product using great code, but it is sometimes difficult to justify investing as much time into creating administration panels which nobody other than internal employees will ever see.

-There are many times I have had to delve into the database because the narrow range of operations which are available on the administration panels does not cover what I, at that moment need to do.
-I don't think this is always a problem, particularly when the project is at a very early stage but as a project grows the having developers or systems administrators log into the database and change settings has some real downsides:
+There are many times I have had to delve into the database because the narrow range of operations which are available on the administration panels does not cover what I, at that moment, need to do.
+I don't think this is always a problem, particularly when the project is at a very early stage but as a project grows having developers or systems administrators log into the database and change settings has some real downsides:

- * You're taking time away from developers / systems administrators to do things which could be done by less technical employees.
+ * You're taking time away from developers / systems administrators to do things which could, sometimes, be done by less technical employees.
  * Executing database operations is nearly always a bespoke operation on live data, meaning we have to be really, really careful and think things through in great detail.
- * Eventually, everyone will make a mistake, while logged into a live database the unintended effect could be disastrous.
+ * Eventually, everyone will make a mistake, while logged into a live database the unintended effects could be disastrous.

 ## What is it?

-eSQLate interprets a simple JSON file like the below:
+eSQLate interprets a simple JSON (or JSON5) file like this:

 ```json
 {